- You have a right to expect what you talk about in counselling will be kept confidential. There are three exceptions to this:

 - If there is suspected or disclosed criminal acts.

-In each case I may have to contact a relevant support agency, such as Social services or your G.P.
-Where possible I will let you know if this has to happen.
+In each case the counsellor may have to contact Mrs J Clarke – Designated Teacher who may have to contact relevant support agencies, such as Social services or your G.P.
+Where possible we will let you know if this has to happen.

-- I keep a written record of your counselling in a locked file.
+- We keep a written record of your counselling in a locked file.